OleksandrKucherenko/webpack.config/.webpack/_README.md

 ## Application Global Variables

-Variables that are accessible from React App code
+Variables that are accessible from the React App code

 | Variable                     | Description                                          |
 | ---------------------------- | ---------------------------------------------------- |